Gravity-sensitive Spectral Indices in Ultracool Dwarfs: Investigating Correlations with Metallicity and Planet Occurrence using SpeX and FIRE Observations: Results and Discussion

 \subsubsection{Metallicity Dependence of Gravity-sensitive Indices}

 Beyond planet occurrence, we also investigated whether gravity-sensitive spectral indices exhibit systematic trends with stellar metallicity.
-To do so, we calculated both Pearson and Spearman correlation coefficients between [Fe/H] and a set of gravity-sensitive spectral indices (see \autoref{tab:gravity_metallicity}).
-While Pearson’s test identifies strictly linear relationships, Spearman’s rank-based test is sensitive to broader monotonic trends, including non-linear or saturating behaviors.
+To do so, we calculated both Pearson and Spearman correlation coefficients between [Fe/H] and a set of gravity-sensitive spectral indices (see \autoref{gravity_metallicity}).